EthanLiang99/AuthFace/README.md

 ## :file_folder: AuthFace-HQ Dataset

-We provide a high-quality face dataset collected for authentic blind face restoration.
+We present a high-quality face dataset for authentic blind face restoration.
+Due to proprietary constraints, the released dataset is limited to samples collected from Unsplash and is made available under a non-commercial license.
 The dataset consists of **2,104** high-resolution images, divided into male and female categories.

 ### 1. Download Dataset :inbox_tray: